A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial

 where $o = p/(1-p)$. \end{theorem}

-It is worth noting that the monotonic increase of $\epsilon_{\mathcal D}$ with $b$ may seem counter intuitive, until one realizes that the privacy loss budget quantified in Theorem~\ref{thmSwapDP} does not include the loss due to the invariants themselves.
-In other words, the more invariants the PSA imposes -- which tends to lead to smaller $b$ -- the less information there is left for the PSA to protect, and hence it is easier to achieve smaller $\epsilon_{\mathcal D}$.
+It is worth noting that the monotonic increase of $\epsilon_{\mathcal D}$ with $b$ may seem counterintuitive, until one realizes that the PLB quantified in Theorem~\ref{thmSwapDP} does not include the loss due to the invariants themselves.
+In other words, the more invariants the PSA imposes---which tends to lead to smaller $b$---the less information there is left for the PSA to protect, and hence it is easier to achieve smaller $\epsilon_{\mathcal D}$.
 This phenomenon is not unique to the PSA, but reflects the fundamentally \textit{relative} nature of DP.
-See Section~\ref{sec:discussion} and Part III \citep{bailieRefreshmentStirredNot2024c} for more discussions, especially regarding how this relative nature of DP provides a perverse way of achieving seemingly low privacy loss budget while increasing disclosure risk.